iamektanigam/Tic-tac-toc/README.md

 #Its a tic-tac-toe game
-#I made this using Html ,Css and Jquery
+#I made this using Html ,Css javaScript and Jquery